mongodb/specifications/source/unified-test-format/unified-test-format.rst

     be created.
 The YAML file SHOULD use an `alias node`_ for a database entity's ``id`` field (e.g. ``database: *database0``).

-  - ``bucketOptions``: Optional document.
+  - ``bucketOptions``: Optional object.
 Additional options used to construct the bucket object.
 Supported options are defined in the `GridFS <../source/gridfs/gridfs-spec.rst#configurable-gridfsbucket-class>`__ specification.
 The ``readConcern``, ``readPreference``, and ``writeConcern``